Dems switch strategy on voting bill as Biden pushes action

 Many civil rights activists think Biden's push on voting rights is too-little-too-late in aggressively going after GOP-backed changes in state voting laws, which they view as a subtler form of ballot restrictions like literacy tests and poll taxes once used to disenfranchise Black voters.
 Some boycotted Biden's speech in Atlanta on Tuesday.

-The New Georgia Project, a group founded by Georgia Democratic gubernatorial candidate Stacey Abrams, was among those who called on Biden to skip the speech.
+The New Georgia Project, a group founded by Georgia Democratic gubernatorial candidate Stacey Abrams, was among those that called on Biden to skip the speech.

 “We’ve heard rhetoric like this before," the group said in a statement.
 “A goal without a plan is just a wish."

 Schumer had set the Martin Luther King Jr. holiday, on Jan.
 17, as a deadline to either pass the voting legislation or consider revising the filibuster rules.
-It's unclear if a vote on rule changes will still happen.
+It's unclear if the planned vote on rule changes will still happen.

-Possibilities include setting a requirement that 41 senators be present in the chamber to sustain a filibuster.

-Manchin threw cold water on the hopes Tuesday, saying he believes any changes should be made with substantial Republican buy-in.
-And there aren’t any Republican senators willing to sign on.
+Manchin, who played a major role writing Democrats' voting legislation, threw cold water on the hopes Tuesday, saying any changes should be made with substantial Republican buy-in — even though there aren’t any Republican senators willing to sign on.

+That befuddled South Carolina Rep. Jim Clyburn, the No. 3 Democrat in the House and a senior member of the Congressional Black Caucus.

+Clyburn questioned the wisdom of reflexively seeking bipartisanship, noting that the right to vote was granted to newly freed slaves on a party-line vote.

 AP Congressional Correspondent Lisa Mascaro contributed.